ipta/pulsar-clock-corrections/T2runtime/clock/gbt2gps.clk.md

 2025-06-17 20:43:17.561 - Validation failed: New version of T2runtime/clock/gbt2gps.clk clock corrections differ from old version where they overlap in 11 places
 2025-06-18 20:44:24.750 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 2025-06-19 20:44:16.609 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
+2025-06-20 20:42:43.739 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/gbt2gps.clk.log)